dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

-`update_index` method ensures that ElasticSearch documents get updated when we update DB records.
+`update_index` method ensures that Elasticsearch documents get updated when we update DB records.
 Chewy supports async updates to indexes via background jobs.
-Data in ElasticSearch looks like this:
+Data in Elasticsearch looks like this:

 {% highlight ruby %}
 {